The 6 Best Locations for Point Reyes Engagement Photo Sessions

-Keep in mind many of the park activities are closed during the weekdays, so plan accordingly.
-Before you head out make sure to pack some warm clothes, a blanket or two, and some wind resistant fire starter.
-Down at the end of the page are some links to park hours which do change occasionally, as well as permit information and a map of the greater Point Reyes area.
-Cell reception is nonexistent (for me anyway) so you may want to download the map.
+Keep in mind that many of the park activities are closed during the weekdays, so we’ll want to plan accordingly.
+Before you head out for your Point Reyes engagement session, make sure to pack some warm clothes, a blanket or two, and some wind-resistant fire starter.
+I’ve included some links at the end of this page for park hours (which do change occasionally), as well as permit information and a map of the area.
+Cell reception is nonexistent out there (for me anyway), so you’ll definitely want to download the map before you lose signal.

-Once you pass through Point Reyes Station you’ll be in mostly open country, so I would suggest filling up on gas here.
-There’s also a great little coffee shop called Toby’s Coffee Bar in town, there’s not a ton of restaurants but Palace Market is good for snacks/premade sandwiches.
+Once you pass through Point Reyes Station, you’ll be in mostly open country, so I would suggest filling up on gas here.
+There’s also a great little coffee shop called Toby’s Coffee Bar in town if you need a caffeine fix.
+There aren’t a ton of restaurants once you get deeper into the park, but Palace Market is great for grabbing snacks or premade sandwiches to take with us for your Point Reyes engagement photos.

 1. Point Reyes Shipwreck